 The far left’s zeal for identity politics has blinded them to the fact that their tactics are not working as they have in the past.
 Left-leaning publications like Vox and The Washington Post have actually put out pieces defending identity politics.
 What’s the definition of insanity again?

 The conservative revolt is rooted in many different factors, but identity politics remains one of the most egregious evils we are opposing.
 Fortunately, more and more Americans are beginning to reject the far left’s message of victimhood and oppression.
 However, if the left’s current behavior is any indication, they don’t mind giving Trump another term in 2020.
-After all, this is how they got Trump, right?We value your comments!
-Please weigh in on our comment section below.
+After all, this is how they got Trump, right?Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com